-Returning to the question of whether the police were offended.
+Let’s return to the question of whether the police were offended in the above case study concerning our client in the Rocks.
 In the decision of Anderson, an unreported decision of the court of Criminal Appeal in 1995, the Court was examining a complaint of a police officer repeatedly using the word “fuck” directed at another police officer within the hearing of the public foyer.
 His Honour Meagher JA noted the following:

 “Undoubtedly the behaviour of the opponent (officer) was unchivalrous and unbecoming of the office he occupies.
 This is, however a long way from the language he allegedly used being offensive in any legal sense…there was no evidence that persons in the public area were ever offended, nor that the public area was frequented by gentle old ladies or convent school girls.
 Bearing in mind that we are living in a post-Chatterly, post-Wolfenden age, taking into account all circumstances, and judging the matter from the point of view of reasonable contemporary standards, I cannot believe Sergeant Anderson’s language was legally “offensive”.

-Offensive Language prosecution can be a tool improperly used by police to silence the impolite or disrespectful.
+Offensive language prosecution can be a tool improperly used by police to silence the impolite or disrespectful.
 Those who are socio-economically disadvantaged are easy targets.
-It used to be said in legal circles that the offence of Offensive Language completed the trifecta when added to charges of Assault Police and Resist Police.
+It used to be said in legal circles that the offence of offensive language completed the trifecta when added to charges of assaulting police and resisting arrest.